mframpton/seqfam/README.md

 Requirements
 ============

 *CohPy* is compatible with Windows, Mac OS X and Linux operating systems.
 It is coded using Python 3.6, but can also be run by Python 2.7.
 It requires various data analysis libraries/packages such as *Pandas*.
 The user can acquire almost all of these by downloading and installing the *Anaconda* python distribution.
 The *StatsModels* module, which is not in the *Anaconda* distribution, is also required.
-Having cloned the repository, the user should add the *src* directory to their python path.
+Having cloned the repository, the user should add the repository *src* directory to their python path.

 Modules
 =======